 - Step 1: Identify the Priority Population(s).
-The project must be located within a census tract identified as a disadvantaged community or lowincome community, or directly benefit residents of a low-income household; - ◆ Step 2: Address a Need.
-The project must meaningfully address an
+The project must be located within a census tract identified as a disadvantaged community or lowincome community, or directly benefit residents of a low-income household; - Step 2: Address a Need.
+The project must meaningfully address an Air District Policies and Procedures for CAP Incentives Projects 25 important community or household need for the disadvantaged community, low-income community, or low-income household;

-- important community or household need for the disadvantaged community, low-income community, or low-income household; - Step 3: Provide a Benefit.
+Step 3: Provide a Benefit.
 Identify at least one direct, meaningful, and assured benefit from the evaluation criteria that the project provides to priority populations.
 The benefit provided must directly address the identified need.